Element84/filmdrop-k8s-tf-modules/README.md

 This repository contains the packaging of FilmDrop terraform modules with Kubernetes.

 This FilmDrop repository manages the supporting infrastructure required to deploy the [STAC Workflow Open Orchestration Platform (SWOOP)](https://github.com/Element84/swoop).
+The terraform modules utilize the [FilmDrop Kubernetes Helm Charts](https://github.com/Element84/filmdrop-k8s-helm-charts) to deploy the FilmDrop resources on Kubernetes clusters.

 ## Pre-requisites

 For local or AWS environment pre-requisites, head to the [Operations Manual](./operations/Operations_Guide.md).

 ## Components